ahmedsamirsilim/vending-machine/README.md

 The server will be running at `http://localhost:3000`.

+## Recommended Editor Setup

+For the best development experience with Biome, it's recommended to install the [Biome VS Code extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome).
+This will provide real-time linting and formatting feedback in your editor.

 ## API Documentation

 Once the server is running, you can access the interactive Swagger API documentation at: